Nbobertz/lcproblems_solutions/restofLeetcode/DSA_Prep/Journal_leet.md

 Just did building problem and got it first try using a monotomic stack.
 Need to do more to solidify since I am going on vacation for a whole week.

 Did another montomic medium problem and solved it in less then 10 minutes.
 Pretty good about that one.
 That is 3 monotomics in less then an hour.

+## Day 56: 12/1/25: Went on Vacation
+Went out on vacation for work.
+Spent the entire time not doing Leetcode but now I am back on the grid.

+Did an array problem to warm up.